rhomobile/rhomobile-docs/eb/en/edge/api/audiocapture.md

 <span class='text-info'>INTEGER</span>
 ####Description

 Specifies the number of milliseconds of audio to capture, defining the size of the capture buffer.
 This is also the maximum number of milliseconds of audio to capture when the 'start' method is called if not interrupted with the 'stop' method.
-The duration cannot be set to less than 1000 milliseconds, if a value of less than 1000 milli seconds is specified, the interval will be defaulted to 20000 milliseconds.
-The default value is 20,000 milisec.
+The duration cannot be set to less than 1000 milliseconds, if a value of less than 1000 milliseconds is specified, the interval will be defaulted to 20000 milliseconds.
+The default value is 20,000 milliseconds.
 ####Params
 <p><strong>Default:</strong> 20000</p>
 ####Access